Why Do Motorcycles Have Different Size Wheels?

 You can compare this to laying coins on their side; if you put a penny on it’s side, it will tip over much easier than a nickel would.
 That’s simply because the nickel is wider than the penny.
 Compare the front tire to the penny.

-The reason the front wheel has a larger diameter is to take and manage impact better.
-The larger size gives the motorcycle better stability and handle in possible rough roads which ultimately protects the rest of the motorcycle.
+The front wheels have a larger diameter to take and manage impact better.
+The larger size gives the motorcycle better stability and handle in possible rough roads which ultimately protects the rest of the motorcycle (and the rider).

 Most of the weight of the motorcycle is put on the back wheel.
 So the wider wheel also provides a bit of stability to handle the motorcycle and maintain the weight that it’s holding.